uyuni-project/sumaform/README.md

 `sumaform` can deploy virtual machines to:

 - single libvirt hosts
+- z/VM hosts
 - Amazon Web Services
+- Microsoft Azure
 - null backend

 **The simplest, recommended setup is to use libvirt on your local host.** That needs at least 8 GB of RAM in your machine.
 If you need a lot of VMs or lack hardware you probably want to use an external libvirt host with bridged networking.

-The Amazon Web Services backend is currently under maintenance and is not immediately usable as-is.
-We plan to restore it soon.
+The Amazon Web Services and Microsoft Azure backends are currently under maintenance and are not immediately usable as-is.
+We plan to restore them.

 The null backend can be useful in a wide variety of scenarios, for example: